twesigomwedavid/linux-and-R-intro/R-schedule.md

 ### Plotting in R
 For this tutorial, we will primarily follow plotting code and tips from https://r-graph-gallery.com (example data may be customisable)

-### Obtaining data from files
+Download the plots [https://github.com/twesigomwedavid/linux-and-R-intro/blob/main/scripts/plots.R] Rscript, open it in Rstudio, and follow the prompts.

+### Statistical tests in R
-For this tutorial, we will practice how to read in data from `tsv` and `csv` files into R.
+For this tutorial, we will practice how to run basic statistical tests in R. Download the stats Rscript, open it in Rstudio, and follow the prompts.